asmirrr/provenance/README.md

 should add explicitly cited context for table continuations and review a broader set of passages before introducing a retrieval baseline.
 Merely increasing chunk size until these eight cases pass would not establish general quality.

-Provenance's source-traceability direction is conceptually informed by [attestddq](https://github.com/ayushcl/attestddq/); its implementation and real SEC filing evaluation are developed independently.